VERIFY BEFORE RELYING

 Can I reschedule the night before?

-Pearson VUE's Florida DBPR fact sheet says candidates may cancel or change an examination reservation without penalty up to two calendar days before the exam.
+Pearson VUE's Florida Real Estate page says penalty-free cancellation or rescheduling must be completed two full calendar days before the test, and the Florida DBPR fact sheet describes the window as up to two calendar days before the examination.
 The night before is usually too late for penalty-free changes.
 Check your Pearson VUE account for your exact appointment options.

 What calculator should I pack?